Table of Contents

 The Timeline of Change

-- Months 3–6: This is typically when "true" weight loss may begin, provided that your hormones are at optimal levels and lifestyle factors are in place.
+- Months 3–6: Once your TSH has been stable in the healthy range for several weeks, your metabolic rate stabilises.
+This is typically when "true" fat loss may begin, provided that your hormones are at optimal levels and lifestyle factors are in place.

 Key Takeaway: Levothyroxine is a replacement hormone, not a stimulant.
 It levels the playing field, allowing your metabolism to function normally, but it does not bypass the fundamental laws of energy balance.